 Visitors experiencing virtual reality at Darwin Royal Flying Doctor Service.

 Get your booking confirmed instantly

-A hologram cinema experience
+A cinematic hologram encounter for an engaging experience

-Two virtual reality experiences
+Two interactive sessions utilizing virtual reality technology

+Visitors experiencing virtual reality at Darwin Royal Flying Doctor Service.